-Our education staff bring year-round inclusive programs to schools and organizations throughout the Greater Cincinnati region, providing students the opportunity to go from observer to active contributor.
+Our education staff brings year-round inclusive programs to schools and organizations throughout the Greater Cincinnati region, providing students the opportunity to go from observer to active contributor.

-Focusing on the social model of disability and utilizing People First language, we believe in removing or reducing physical and external barriers, individualizing communication needs, and providing accommodations to participation in theatre.
+Focusing on the social model of disability, we believe in removing or reducing physical and external barriers, individualizing communication needs, and providing accommodations to participate in theatre.
 Through our programs, we ensure that equity and access are embedded within the creative learning process.